KK7JJI/ODIN_Ruby_StockPicker/README.md

 - Profit should be taken as early as possible.

 ## Constraint
-- A stock must be purchased on a day before it can be sold.
+- A stock must be purchased before it can be sold.
+- The purchase day must occur before the sale day.

 examples:
 ```